The Milestones: Formation (1990–1992)

 The band was formed in Karachi, Sindh, in 1990 by lead guitarist, Ziyyad Gulzar along with Carl Miranda on drums and Samar Salim on Keyboards.
 Ziyyad met bassist Ali Tim, at a gig and was offered to join the band as the band's bassist had left.
 Ali Tim was awestruck with the set played by Ziyyad and his band.
 Although, knowing less about playing a bass guitar, Ali Tim affirmed playing with Ziyyad as soon as he was offered to be part of Ziyyad's new project.
 From then, they were all set to begin their musical career and started to call themselves as "The Milestones".

 Three months later, the band, while performing at gig, met a female vocalist, Candy Pereira who was highly inspired by the band performance and thus put forward her wish to be part of the band.
 She was then auditioned by the two band members, Ali Tim and Ziyyad Gulzar, and after a successful audition Candy was recruited and inducted in the band as the lead vocalist.
 The trio remained the core members of the band whereas on the other hand the band recruited two sisters, Zoren and Zelena also became a part of the band as backing vocalists for Candy.

 After Carl Miranda and Samar Salim left, the band recruited session drummer John Louis Pinto.
-Yousuf Begg was recruited to play as a session musician for the band on keyboards and guitars.

 Milestones second life was Ziyyad Gulzar on guitars, Ali Tim on Bass and Candy on Vacals as permanent members and rest were session musicians.
 Milestones produced good music with a few hits out of their 2 albums Jadoo and Milestones 2.